-At the end of the summer of 2015, the Advanced Control Team (ACT), the Structures & Recovery Team, the Solids Team and the Electronics team combined their visions to integrate their individual capabilities in a joint project.
-The objective is to:
+At the end of the summer of 2015, the Advanced Control Team (ACT), the Structures Team, the Parachute Research Group, the Solid Propulsion Team, and the Electronics Team combined their visions to integrate their individual capabilities in a joint project.
+The objective was to:

 Intended as a stepping stone technology demonstrator for future DARE space flight, project Aether aims to test a supersonic rocket that will showcase active aerodynamic stabilization through the use of steerable wings, and deploy a new high speed recovery concept by ejecting a drogue chute via a high pressure cold-gas mortar.
 To make these technologies ready in time, Aether will be powered by the biggest solid rocket engine ever developed by DARE, the Asimov engine.

 As DARE’s technology demonstrator, Aether brings many new innovations together.

 All sections are connected via a modular coupling system, allowing for watertight sealing and easy assembly during the launch praparations.

 The nosecone houses the brain of the rocket, namely the flight computer, designed by the Electronics Team and makes use of the DARE modular flight stack.
 The flight computer is designed to be compatible with ACT-specific components, such as the MTi-100 Inertial Measurement Unit (IMU) sponsored by XSENS.